Triik/Triik/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning Python, C# and Java

 <!--
 **Triik/Triik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.